slinga-homebrew/Save-Game-Copier/README.md

 ## Satiator Support
 I don't own a Satiator so my testing has solely been with the [Satiator Yabause fork](https://github.com/satiator/satiator-yabause).
 When using a Satiator:
 * Make sure you upgrade to the latest firmware.
 There have been firmware fixes
 * Create a "SAVES" directory on the root of the drive.
-SGC is hardcoded to use that folder
+SGC is hardcoded to use that folder.
+Copy saves to and from that folder.

 ## Dumping Memory
 SGC also supports advanced feature to arbitrary dump memory.
 This can allow you to dump: